Signorini/k8s-deployment-strategies/docker-images-nginx/README.md

 ---
 # Openrest - Simple nginx to expose prometheus metrics

-It's a simple nginx expose a endpoint and prometheus metrics.
+It's a simple nginx to expose a endpoint and prometheus metrics.

 ```
 // nginx-prometheus-exporter-v1